White Island eruption: Family of latest victim says proper safety equipment would have saved them

 "The entire family grew and thrived under his leadership."

-Described by his doctors as a "fighter", he battled his injuriesfor 50 days, Singh said.
+Described by his doctors as a "fighter", he battled his injuries for 50 days, Singh said.

 He was transferred to the Critical Care Unit in Middlemore Hospital from Whakatane Hospital on December 10.